 We won't do business with anyone if it endangers your bottom line.

-Current and Former Members being two of the most obvious areas of concern.
-These populations need gatekeepers to protect them from each other’s marketing efforts.Market overlap needs to be respected.
+Current and Former Members are two of the most obvious areas of concern.
+These populations need gatekeepers to protect them from other club’s marketing efforts and to ensure market overlaps are respected.

 We approach this situation like any other: by looking at the data.

 Results-Focused analysis is only half of the equation.